Friday, April 25, 2025

 How have your personal and professional experiences prepared you for public office?

-I’m a lifelong resident of Northampton County and grew up on a family owned dairy farm in Plainfield Township.
-My husband of 32 years and I raised our daughters here and have a long history of involvement in our community, such as, working in the kitchen at the Plainfield Farmer’s Fair, teaching youth groups, and Sunday School classes .
+I’m a lifelong resident of Northampton County and grew up on a family-owned dairy farm in Plainfield Township.
+My husband of 45 years and I raised our daughters here and have a long history of involvement in our community, such as, working in the kitchen at the Plainfield Farmer’s Fair, teaching youth groups, and Sunday School classes.

-I have served as an elected official and as an employee in municipal government for over twenty years.
-This has given me firsthand experience in the day to day operations and challenges that face elected officials and administrators.
-I worked as a municipal Secretary/Treasurer from 1994-2004.
-During that time I balanced budgets, was involved in building and recreation projects, dealt with employee issues, road projects, grants, subdivisions and all other areas of administration.
+I have served as an elected official and as an employee in municipal government for over thirty years.
+This has given me firsthand experience in the day-to-day operations and challenges that face elected officials and administrators.
+I worked as a municipal Secretary/Treasurer and various other capacities.
+During that time, I balanced budgets, was involved in building and recreation projects, dealt with employee issues, contracts, road projects, grants, subdivisions and all other areas of administration.

 What is the most critical issue facing Plainfield Township?